South China Morning Post: Post-war era

-After the Second World War, the Hong Kong and Shanghai Banking Corporation (HSBC) bought majority shares in the newspaper.
+After World War II, the Hong Kong and Shanghai Banking Corporation (HSBC) bought a majority share in the newspaper.
 It was listed on the Hong Kong Stock Exchange in November 1971, but was privatised again in 1987 after being bought by the News Corporation in 1986 for HK$2.2 billion (US$284.4 million).
 SCMP relisted in 1990.

 Reading the SCMP has been described as a status symbol in the 20th century, when the newspaper represented the interests of Hong Kong elites and the British government.
 Editors of the SCMP attended regular meetings at the Government House for disclosures that aimed to influence public opinion and received business briefings from the HSBC.

 For most of the 1990s, the SCMP was the world's most profitable newspaper.
 By 1993, the SCMPs daily circulation exceeded 100,000 and posted profits of HK$586 million (US$75.6 million) from mid-1992 to mid-1993.

-In September 1993, Murdoch was in negotiations to sell his 50 percent interest in the SCMP as part of a scheme to increase the News Corporation's investments in the Asian electronic media industry.
-News Corporation then announced that it would sell 34.9 per cent stake – a controlling interest – for US$375 million to Kerry Media owned by Malaysian businessman Robert Kuok.
+In September 1993, Murdoch was in negotiations to sell his 50% interest in the SCMP as part of a scheme to increase the News Corporation's investments in the Asian electronic media industry.
+News Corporation then announced that it would sell a 34.9% stake, a controlling interest, to Kerry Media, owned by Malaysian businessman Robert Kuok, for US$375 million.

 Kuok's son, Kuok Khoon Ean, took over as chairman at the end of 1997.
 Kuok Khoon Ean's sister, Kuok Hui Kwong, was named chief executive officer on 1 January 2009.
 Kuok launched a general offer for the remaining shares in September 2007, and increased his stake to 74 per cent at US$209 million.
-It was delisted in 2013 when the shares' free float fell below the required 25 per cent.
+It was delisted in 2013 when the shares' free float fell below the required 25%.